Edenpartners/EdenChain-Docs/source/Hyper-Node_69828649.rst

             and the data after processing due to the time lag in processing the transaction.

-            TX and the layout configuration is the same as Coin Server that 10 records are composed of 1 tx and 10 tx is composed of 1 batch.
+            TX and the layout configurationarethe same as Coin Serverinthat 10 records are composed of 1 tx and 10 tx is composed of 1 batch.

             As described above, the hash value of the data is the hashing value to sha512 after attaching all the values ​​of